advecchia/dbserver-voting/README.md

 Open in your browser this [System url](http://localhost:8080/voting).

-# Backend Tests
+# Back end Tests
 Run unit test and see the coverage report from Jacoco plugin using the below command:
 > mvn clean test jacoco:report

 Open the file `index.html` at `{project_folder}/target/site/` to see the report.
+The coverage will be below 60% but there some private classes from API that I have not make test at this moment because they are not accessible.

-# Frontend Tests
+# Front end Tests
 An automated test coverage is important so a value over 90% is considered acceptable.
 To run the front end tests execute the following command:
 > $ karma start

-After you can see a new folder called `coverage` in the root folder.
-In the second folder level there is a `index.html` file that when oppened show the coverage report.
+After that you can see a new folder called `coverage` in the root folder.
+In the second folder level there is a `index.html` file that when opened show the coverage report.

+# Documentation
+The API docs are generated using swagger2 plugin, after run the system, take a look at `http://localhost:8080/voting/swagger-ui.html` to see it.

 # Challenges
 Think about the architecture and also make the initial setup configuration is of course the most difficult part of the task.

 # Improvements
 Configure the use of Flyway plugin to deal with database migrations.